 The M.A in Asian Studies is a flexible interdisciplinary degree providing advanced language study and area studies education.
 The program requires a minimum total of 30 credits including eight 3-credit courses, a Thesis completed through two 3-credit thesis research courses (ASTP 6970) or a Project/Non-Thesis completed through two 3-credit project research courses (ASTP 6971), and a minimum of third-year proficiency in an Asian language (proficiency may be demonstrated through coursework or an approved proficiency examination).
-Only Asian language course levels above 3060 will count towards credits for the Program of Study.
-The exception to this would be if a student enters the program with proficiency in an Asian language, up to eight credits of coursework in a second Asian language can be counted, even if below the 3060 level.
-A brief justification would need to be submitted to the Director of Graduate Studies to receive approval.
+Only Graduate level Asian language courses cross listed with courses above 3060 will count towards credits for the Program of Study.
+The exception to this would be if a student enters the program with proficiency in an Asian language, up to eight credits of coursework in a second Asian language can be counted, even if below the cross listed 3060 level.
+A referral from the Academic Advisor with a brief justification would be necessary and then submitted to the Director of Graduate Studies for approval.